 Cat UTIs vs Other Urinary Disorders

 One of the most common urinary issues that plague our kitties is urinary crystals.
 There are two types of crystals, struvite and oxalate.
 Both of these crystals are caused when there is an imbalance in a cat’s urinary pH.
 These tiny, microscopic crystals can irritate the inside of the bladder and urethra, making it difficult for your cat to urinate.
-These urinary issues can lead to serious medical conditions such as bladder or kidney stones or urinary blockage, which can be fatal.
+These urinary issues can lead to serious medical conditions such as kidney stones or urinary blockage, or bladder stones in cats, which can be fatal.

 Another urinary issue in addition to a feline UTI is feline idiopathic cystitis or FIC.
-FIC presents itself in a similar way as crystals or a UTI, but there is no root cause of the problem.
-Vets agree that some common causes could be stress, dehydration, a small urethra, or inflammation in the bladder, but there’s no way to know for sure without ruling out other causes (such as an infection).
+FIC presents itself in a similar way as a urinary crystal or a UTI, but there is no root cause of the problem.
+Vets agree that some common causes could be stress, dehydration, a small urethra, or inflammation in the bladder, but there's no way to know for sure without ruling out other causes (such as a bacterial infection).
 This urinary issue can also become extremely serious if your kitty is unable to urinate.

 All of these urinary conditions are more likely to affect a male cat because their urethra is much smaller than in female cats.
 Some vets describe a female cat’s urethra as about the same diameter as a milkshake straw and a male cat’s urethra as the diameter or a coffee stirrer.
 But, female cats can still have these urinary problems.